Wellington Regional Trails

 Discover history and heritage across 34.4km of trail.
 This day ride is part of the Rail Trail section.
 Take the train to Maymorn station on the Wairarapa Line from Wellington to connect to the trail.
 Or, you can drive to the starting point at Kaitoke for a shorter ride.

 Once you reach the summit, stop to rest, refuel, and take in the views.
-Heading towards Wairarapa, you’ll pass through five old railway tunnels, including the spooky Summit Tunnel (576m above sea level).
+Heading towards the Wairarapa region, you’ll pass through five old railway tunnels, including the spooky Summit Tunnel (576m above sea level).
 Make sure you take a torch!

 Two bikers going through a dark tunnel on the Rail Trail Section on the Remutaka Cycle Trail.